Llewelyn Davies boys

-The Davies boys (the middle name Llewelyn was a tradition begun with their grandfather, not a true double-barreled surname, though the family sometimes treated it as such) were the inspiration for the stories of Peter Pan by J. M. Barrie, in which several of the characters were named after them.
+The Davies boys were the inspiration for the stories of Peter Pan by J. M. Barrie, in which several of the characters were named after them.
 They were the sons of Sylvia (1866–1910) and Arthur Llewelyn Davies (1863–1907).
 Their mother was a daughter of French-born cartoonist and writer George du Maurier and sister of actor Gerald du Maurier, whose daughter was author Daphne du Maurier.
 Their father was a son of preacher John Llewelyn Davies, and brother of suffragist Margaret Llewelyn Davies.

-Barrie became the boys' guardian following the deaths of their parents, and they were publicly associated with Barrie and Peter Pan for the rest of their lives.
+Barrie became the boys' unofficial guardian following the deaths of their parents, and they were publicly associated with Barrie and Peter Pan for the rest of their lives.
 The three eldest served in the British military during World War I. Two of the brothers died in their early twenties (one in combat, the other drowning), and a third died by suicide when he was 63.
 Their early lives have been the subject of two cinematic dramatizations.